chainstacklabs/starknet-cairo-odyssey/Article-2.md

 end
 ```

+We can also return structs from a Cairo function.
+You can find an example [in this code sample](./cairo-app/contracts/structs-mappings.cairo)

 ### Declaring variables

 Variables can be aliased, using the `let` keyword, or evaluated, using the `const`, `local` or `tempvar` keywords.

 - `const` used for constants, can not be re-assigned.
 - `local` used for local variables.
-Can not be re-assigned and require adding `allow_locals` to the function
+Can not be re-assigned and require adding `alloc_locals` to the function
 - `tempvar` used for temporary variables.
 They can be re-assigned.
 - `let` used to create alias by value or by reference to another variables.
 Can be re-assigned.